-We offer a broad and balanced curriculum for all children and young people including those with SEN. Details are published on the school website.
-The way we adapt this for children with SEN and disabled children is set out in the School Accessibility Plan.
+We offer a broad and balanced curriculum for all children and young people including those with SEND.
+Details are published on the school website.
+The way we adapt this for children with SEND and disabled children is set out in the School Accessibility Plan.
 You can read it on our school website.

 We run nurture groups to develop social and emotional well being and we use intervention programmes to support the development of language and literacy:-

 - Precision Teaching

 Our SENDCo is experienced and has been working as SENDCo for more than 15 years.